Safety tips Can You Bring Pepper Spray on a Plane? TSA Rules Explained for 2026

 Conclusion

 So, can you bring pepper spray on a plane?
-The answer depends on how and where you pack it.
-According to TSA regulations, pepper spray is completely banned in carry-on luggage, but you can pack one 4-ounce (118 ml) container in your checked baggage, provided it has a safety lock to prevent accidental discharge.
+The answer depends on how you pack it and the rules you follow.
+Under TSA guidelines, pepper spray is not allowed in carry-on bags, but a single container up to 4 ounces (118 ml) may be permitted in checked luggage, as long as it has a proper safety mechanism to prevent accidental discharge.